Learn Ruby with TDD

 • Be confident that you'll be able to start writing robust, well-tested software in Ruby.

-The chapters are presented in a sequence where a new Ruby feature is introduced and used to solve a problem.
-And the implementation of the solution is always driven by tests, reinforcing the TDD cycle.
+The chapters are presented in a sequence where new Ruby features are introduced and used to create a program.
+The implementation is always driven by tests, reinforcing the TDD cycle.

 Who this is for